-Consideration toward safety is paramount in storing your M1A.
-The rifle should be unloaded with the safety on.
+Consideration toward safety is paramount in storing your M1A[TM].
+The firearm should be unloaded with the safety on.
 A very light film of high quality oil should coat the bore and all metal surfaces.
-Periodic inspection of your M1A should be performed, especially in environments where high or fluctuating temperatures and/or humidity is present.
-Use a gun lock when the rifle is stored [see figure 7].
+Periodic inspection of your M1A[TM] should be performed, especially in environments where high or fluctuating temperatures and/or humidity is present.
+Use a firearm lock when the firearm is stored [see figure 7].